 How Has Jerome Kagan Influenced The Study And Treatment Of ADHD?

-At that point, Kagan went to Harvard to participate in the creation of their first Human Development program.
-From then until he retired, Kagan was a professor at Harvard, continuing with research, teaching, and clinical practice, along with a year-long trip to study children in Guatemala.
-As of this writing, Kagan is listed as a professor emeritus at Harvard.
+Eventually, Kagan went to Harvard to participate in the creation of the university’s first human development program.
+From then until he retired—aside from a year-long trip to study children in Guatemala in 1971—Kagan was a professor at Harvard, continuing with research, teaching, and clinical practice.

 Kagan As A Researcher